undeadinu/skpm-gui/README.md

 Once Node is installed, you can [download Skpm](https://github.com/skpm/skpm-gui/releases).

-Double-click the downloaded executable to open Guppy.
+Double-click the downloaded executable to open Skpm.
 Mac users may need to right-click and select "Open" if MacOS complains about the fact that this was downloaded from the internet.

 > Note: In future stable releases, I hope to remove the need to download Node by using the Node runtime that comes with Skpm GUI (see [#44](https://github.com/joshwcomeau/guppy/issues/44)).
 I also plan to create a proper installer so that it's easy to copy Skpm to the Applications folder (see [#26](https://github.com/joshwcomeau/guppy/issues/26)).
 Contributions welcome!